Ben has a life-long interest in language and is particularly interested in the expressions, phrases, and idioms that contribute to it.

-55 Dog Related Idioms and Phrases
+Dog-Related Idioms and Phrases

 It is little wonder that the English language contains such an abundance of expressions and phrases featuring dogs.
 Canines have been constant partners with people for thousands of years.
 First as working animals, and then as family protector and friend.

-When Writing This Article I was Like a Dog With a Bone
+2. Be Like a Dog With a Bone

 We all know what a dog is like when it has a bone, right?
 They are relentless.
 They never stop.

-3. As sick as a dog
+3. As Sick as a Dog

-Ever seen a dog being sick?
+Have you ever seen a dog being sick?
 It's never a pretty sight!

 We all love our dogs—no matter what mischief they create.
 We forgive them and often enjoy them all the more for it.

+Meaning: This idiom is a way of saying that you should love everything and accept everything about the person you love.
 The English Oxford Dictionary defines this as: "If you love someone, you must accept everything about them, even their faults or weaknesses."

-5. Tail wagging the dog
+5. Tail Wagging the Dog

 Example: "Allowing Paul to dictate the terms of the contract is like letting the tail wag the dog.
 He's only been here for three months, and it's like he is running the show."

-6. In the dog-house
+6. In the Dog House

-Example: "I'm in the dog-house again!
+Example: "I'm in the dog house again!
 I should never have forgotten our anniversary."

 Example: "Would you believe it!
 Andrew has only gone and won that promotion.
 I guess every dog has its day after all."